 The survival of this recreational paradise is now at stake.

-A summary of San Hill Properties project proposal is here.
+A summary of the Sand Hill Properties project proposal is here.

 See: Daly City Planning’s Pre-Application Response Letter dated September 12, 2019

 (Schematic of Sand Hill Properties Development’s Proposal)

 There is NO public community support for this project.

 We believe that this land is a critical community resource which should be saved for recreation and open space.
 We want to use community advocacy to forever protect this land for trail riders, dog walking, hikers and other open space recreation.

 Our rationale for this vision is the following: